“As we say in church, I look back on a job well done.” — LaVern Baker

 “LaVern Baker looked out for us.” — Renée Minus White of the Chantels

 She stayed in the Philippines.
-She liked the work.
-It put her in contact with artists of all generations and she seemed to relish the opportunity to help younger people.
-She was strong.
-She fought for the rights of artists, and was able to see the results.
+The work put her in contact with artists of all generations and she relished the opportunity to help younger people.
+She fought for the rights of artists, and lived long enough to see the results.
 She returned to the United States 22 years later.
 She appeared on Broadway as Bessie Smith.
 She died in 1997.

 Aretha Franklin was the first female solo artist inducted into the Rock and Roll Hall of Fame.
 LaVern Baker was the second.